-Here is everything you need to know about this popular grad school test, including how long the test is, how the score is calculated, and what is considered a good score.
+Here is everything you need to know about this popular grad school test, including what is the GRE, meaning what the GRE exam is for, how long the test is, how the score is calculated, and what is considered a good score.
+Whether you are applying for a master’s, MBA, or PhD, understanding what the GRE exam is for can help you prepare to achieve the results you need to get into your ideal program.

-Since the COVID-19 pandemic, the ETS has offered the General Test at home — identical in content, format, and on-screen experience to the standard version.
-The test can be taken everywhere the computerized General Test is available.
+ETS, a testing company, continues to offer the General Test at home — identical in content, format, and on-screen experience to the standard version.
+The GRE exam can be taken everywhere the computerized General Test is available.
 Test-takers in China who wish to take the exam at home can find details about registration and test dates on the ETS regional testing website.

 Note that subject tests will only be administered in a computer-based format.